All About Linen & How to Print On Linen Fabric

 This is a major advantage of the digital reproduction process.

 There are other advantages, too.
 You can stamp your design on exactly the amount of fabric you need.
-And as you’re using the water-based type of ink, this method is very sustainable.
-There is no compromise on design, either.
+Aas you’re using the water-based type of ink, this method is sustainable, and there is no compromise on design.

-After it’s printed, the fabrics wash beautifully.
-They also have an excellent drape and texture, which improves every time you wash them.
-They literally gets better after each wash!
+After it’s been printed on, these fabrics wash beautifully.
+They also have an excellent drape and texture, which improves after every wash.

 Printing Natural Linen

-At maake we use custom natural cloth and the digital direct-to-textile process.
-As a matter of fact, our customers prefer this method because it's so sustainable.
+At maake we use custom natural linen cloth and the digital direct-to-textile process, and our customers prefer this method because it's so sustainable.

-Our clients don't only reproduce designs on fabrics for fashion, accessories, upholstery and soft furnishings (cushions, couches and curtains, etc).
+Our clients not only reproduce designs on fabrics for fashion, accessories, upholstery and soft furnishings (cushions, couches and curtains, etc.).

 They also use this method for custom tea towels, napkins, table runners, aprons, cushions and any other homeware products that they need for sewing and manufacturing.

-Ours is one of the most eco-friendly reproduction processes available for fabrics and it uses digital pigment inks.
-And we use no water in this reproduction process.
-We use 95% less energy in this process, too.
+Ours is one of the most eco-friendly reproduction processes available for fabrics, and it uses digital pigment inks.
+We also use no water in this reproduction process and we use 95% less energy in the process, too.

-Using the digital process for reproducing on this type of fabric offers superb quality; it doesn't matter if the fabrics are medium or heavy in weight (gsm, or grams per square metre add); the results are excellent.
+Using the digital process for reproducing on this type of fabric offers superb quality; it doesn't matter if the fabrics are medium- or heavyweight (gsm, or grams per square metre add); the results are excellent.

-People use this fabric for upholstery, cushions, handbags, quilts and clothing.
+People use this fabric for upholstery, cushions, handbags, quilts and fashion clothing.

-The digital method for linen cotton uses pigment ink which sticks to the textile surface with a binding agent.
+The digital method for linen cotton uses pigment ink that sticks to the textile surface with a binding agent.

-This process requires no water and the inks used all meet Oeko-tex requirements and are also EN71-3 certified.
-Here’s our comprehensive guide to textile certification
+This process requires no water, and the inks used all meet Oeko-tex requirements and are EN71-3 certified.
+Here’s our comprehensive guide to Textile Certification.

-We’ve also compiled an informative blog on Digital printing on fabric which we recommend reading before you print on any type of fabric.
+We’ve also compiled an informative blog on Digital Printing On Fabric, which we recommend reading before you print on any fabric type.

 The fabric linen is often blended with cotton to make a custom cotton like textile that is much softer and doesn’t crease as much as 100% linen.